Can Chickens Eat Bananas and Banana Peels ~ A Bunch of Helpful Tips

 Can Chickens Eat Banana Peels

 The great news is Yes!
 Chickens can eat banana peels.
 You can give them the whole peel or chop it up.
-Like with the fruit, the dominant hens will likely take over so I like cutting the banana peels into 6 – 8 pieces so all the hens can peck at their leisure.
+Like with the fruit, dominant hen may take over so slice them into strips so all your hens can peck at their leisure.

 Should You Wash Banana Peels Before Feeding Them to Chickens